ArticleAnonymous/ICAPS_submission/README.md

 - Randomly generated MDPs (Archibald, T. W., K. I. M. McKinnon, and L. C. Thomas.
 "On the generation of markov decision processes."
 Journal of the Operational Research Society 46.3 (1995): 354-361.)
 - Sutton tracks
 - Barto tracks
+- Queue with Impatience
+- Random Weakly Coupled Blocks

+Remarks :
+- You can observe first results in 5 minutes run but whole experimence takes several weeks.